Cost of Investor Permit Application in Kenya

 A Class G permit is for a specific trade, business, consultancy or profession.
 A foreign national taking up specific employment with a specific employer may need a different permit class, such as Class D, depending on the facts.

 This replacement page is intentionally focused on Class G investor permit Kenya.
-Keep the broader Immigration Services page as a category hub and avoid duplicating long Class G cost, checklist and eFNS procedure sections there.
+Keep the broader Immigration Services page as a category hub and avoid duplicating long Class G cost, requirements, duration and eFNS procedure sections there.